DataDog/datadog-agent/tasks/kernel_matrix_testing/README.md

 Developers can check out this confluence page for more details about the system.

-This file will document invoke tasks provided to easily interact with this system for launching VMs remotely, or locally.
-Tasks for managing the lifecycle of the VMs are also provided.
+This file will document the invoke tasks provided to easily manage the lifecycle of the VMs launched using this system.

 The system works on the concept of `stacks`.
 A `stack` is a collection of VMs, both local and remote.
 A `stack` is given a unique name by the user.
 Convenience options for generating the name of the `stack` from the current branch is also provided.
 This allows the developers to couple `stacks` with their git workflow.
 A `stack` may be: